A brief History of the Islip Art Museum

-The Islip Art Museum is the leading exhibition space for contemporary art on Long Island.
+The Islip Art Museum as we know it today was created in 1985 in partnerhsip with the Town of Islip.
+It is currently the leading exhibition space for contemporary art on Long Island.
 The New York Times has called the Museum the"best facility of its kind outside Manhattan."
 An ambitious exhibition program features contemporary art by national and international artists, as well as emerging artists from local communities.

-The Museum is a division of the Town of Islip Department of Parks, Recreation and Cultural Affairs and is managed by the Islip Arts Council, a non-profit arts agency with offices in the Brookwood Hall complex.
-Visit:
+Islip Art Museum is a division of the Town of Islip Department of Parks, Recreation and Cultural Affairs and is managed by the Islip Arts Council, a non-profit arts agency with offices in the Brookwood Hall complex.